TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/UdfApi.md

-updated an existing registerd UDF in the given namespace
+update an existing registered UDF in the given namespace

 ### Example